top of page

 Installing

-LibreOffice can be downloaded from its Website. the page has the two latest versions.
+LibreOffice can be downloaded from its Website.
+The page has the two latest versions.
 They can be installed on Windows, Mac, and Linux distros.
 There are other ways to obtain LibreOffice.

 Windows